PaulKinlan/paul.kinlan.me/content/2022-11-03-on-mastodon.md

 ---
-date: 2022-11-04T19:22:23Z
+date: 2022-11-04 19:22:23+00:00
-slug: "on-mastodon"
+slug: on-mastodon
-title: "On Mastodon"
+summary: I've rejoined Mastodon!
+Driven by the potential Twitter costs and wanting more control, I'm now self-hosting my instance for about the same price as a Twitter Blue subscription.
+I'll keep using Twitter for learning, but I'm excited about Mastodon's open, interoperable nature and its excellent PWA.
+Come find me on Mastodon!
 tags:
 - mastodon
 - twitter
 - social media
 - self-hosting
 - pwa
 - fediverse
 - open source
 - interoperability
-summary: "The author has rejoined Mastodon, after previously trying it years ago.
-Motivated by potential Twitter costs and a desire for more control, they've opted to self-host their Mastodon instance for a similar price.
-While still maintaining a Twitter presence for learning and connections, the author expresses enthusiasm for the open, interoperable nature of Mastodon and its PWA."
+title: On Mastodon

 ---
 I'm over on [Mastodon](https://status.kinlan.me/@paul).
 Come say hello.